The Baruch College Faculty Handbook

 To: Baruch College Faculty

-It is my great pleasure to invite members of the Baruch College faculty to submit their and their students’ work for the Abraham J. Briloff Prizes in Ethics.
+It is my great pleasure to invite members of the Baruch College faculty to submit their work and that of their students for the Abraham J. Briloff Prizes in Ethics.
 The prizes are funded by a gift from alumnus Charles R. Dreifus (’66, MBA ’73) in honor of Abraham J. Briloff, Emmanuel Saxe Distinguished Professor of Accountancy Emeritus.
 The official announcement for both faculty and student prizes appears below.

-The emphasis of the Briloff prizes is ethics in professional life—ethics in the broadest sense.
-Writings on current ethical issues in a wide range of formats—such as books, articles, essays, op-ed pieces, and websites—are eligible for the prizes, as are those written or published for traditional scholarly settings.
+The emphasis of the Briloff prizes is ethics in professional life; to wit, ethics in the broadest sense.
+Writings on current ethical issues in a wide range of formats -- such as books, articles, essays, op-ed pieces, and websites -- are eligible for the prizes, as are those written or published for traditional scholarly settings.

 Renewed college-wide focus on ethics at Baruch began in spring 2003 with the faculty seminar "Ethics Across and Beyond the Curriculum."
 Since then, the college has set aside one week each spring during which members of the faculty are encouraged to discuss ethical issues specific to their subjects/disciplines in their classrooms; and departments or programs invite outside speakers for public presentations.
-We will announce the winners of the Briloff Prizes as part of Ethics Week 2013, March 18-22.
+This year we will announce the winners of the Briloff Prizes as part of Ethics Week 2014 (March 17-22).

 Submissions and questions should be addressed to the Abraham J. Briloff Prizes in Ethics Committee:

 Campus Mail: Office of the Provost, Briloff Committee, D- 701

 Previous faculty and student winners are listed below.